-Consent/Licence Condition Requirement P1.1 The following points referred to in the table below are identified in this licence for the purposes of monitoring and/or the setting of limits for the emission of pollutants to the air from the point.
-EPL EPA identi- fication no. Type of Monitoring Point Type of Discharge Point Location Description 6.1 21 Meteorological weather monitoring Meteorological weather station(s) indicated on Figure 2 licence variation application additional information received by the EPA 26.11.12 L6.1 The overpressure level from blasting operations at the premises must not exceed 115 dB (Lin Peak) at any noise sensitive location for more than five percent of the total number of blasts over each reporting period.
+Consent/Licence Condition Requirement Section P1.1 The following points referred to in the table below are identified in this licence for the purposes of monitoring and/or the setting of limits for the emission of pollutants to the air from the point.
+EPA identi- Type of Monitoring Type of Discharge Location Description 6.4 fication no. Point Point 6.1 21 Meteorological weather monitoring Meteorological weather station(s) indicated on Figure 2 licence variation application additional information received by the EPA 26.11.12 L6.1 for more than fiv e percent of the total number of blasts over each reporting exceed 115 dB (Lin Peak) at any noise sensitive location g period.
+Error margins associated with any monitoring nining whether or not the limit has been exceeded.
+4.1 L6.2 time.
+Error marg exceed 120 dB (Lin Peak) at any noise sensitive at any asure this are not to be taken into account in determining 4.1 EPL L6.3 Ground vibration peak particle velocity from the blasting operations at the premises must not exceed 5 mm/sec at any noise sensitive locations for more than five percent of the total number of blasts over each reporting period.
 Error margins associated with any monitoring equipment used to measure this are not to be taken into account in determining whether or not the limit has been exceeded.
-L6.2 The overpressure level from blasting operations at the premises must not exceed 120 dB (Lin Peak) at any noise sensitive at any time.
-Error margins associated with any monitoring equipment used to measure this are not to be taken into account in determining whether or not the limit has been exceeded.
-L6.3 Ground vibration peak particle velocity from the blasting operations at the premises must not exceed 5 mm/sec at any noise sensitive locations for more than five percent of the total number of blasts over each reporting period.
-Error margins associated with any monitoring equipment used to measure this are not to be taken into account in determining whether or not the limit has been exceeded.
 L6.4 Ground vibration peak particle velocity from the blasting operations at the premises must not exceed 10 mm/sec at any noise sensitive location at any time.
 Error margins associated with any monitoring equipment used to measure this are not to be taken into account in determining whether or not the limit has been exceeded.
 Note: "Noise sensitive locations" includes buildings used as a residence, hospital, school, child care centre, place of public worship and nursing homes.
 A noise sensitive location includes the land within 30 metres of the building.
 L6.5 Blasting operations at the premises may only take place between 9:00am - 5:00pm Monday to Saturday.
 Blasting outside the hours specified in this condition can only take place with the written approval of the EPA.
-L6.6 Blasting at the premises is limited to the following: a) a maximum of 2 blasts per day; and b) a maximum of 5 blasts per week, averaged over a calender year.
-Note: This condition does not apply to blasts that generate ground vibration of 0.5mm/s or less at any residence on privately owned land, blast misfires or blasts required to ensure the safety of the mine or its workers.
-L6.7 Offensive blast fu Offensive blast fu duration, characte me must not be emitted from me means postblast gases f er or quality, or the time at w n the premises.
-Definition: from the detonation of explos hich they are emitted, or any ives at the premises that by reason of their nature, other circumstances: 1.are harmful to (2.interferes unrea es from which it is or likely to be harmful to) a p asonably with (or is likely to i s emitted. nerson that is outside the prea nterfere unreasonably with) t mises from which it is emitted, or he comfort or repose of a person who is outside the premis
+L6.6 remises is limited to the follow wing: n of 5 blasts per week, averag ied over a calender vear 4.5 · • on of 0.5mm/s or less at any residence on privately owned 4.5 es or blasts required to ensur L6.7 Offensive blast f ume must not be emitted from n the premises.
+Definition: Offensive blast f from the detonation of explos sives at the premises that by reason of their nature, / other circumstances: 1.are harmful to (or likely to be harmful to) a p person that is outside the pre emises from which it is emitted, or 2.interferes unre es from which it nterfere unreasonably with) the comfort or repose of a person who is outside the premis